-As of December 31, 2023, the CEF had no Loans 90 days or more past due.
+As of December 31, 2024, the CEF had no Loans 90 days or more past due.
 There can be no assurance that delinquencies will not increase in the future.

-As of December 31, 2023, the CEF had one loan on nonaccrual status, which means that the CEF has determined that the future collectability of interest or principal, or both, is in serious doubt.
-This loan is classified as substandard performing as of December 31, 2023, with an unpaid principal balance of \$428,082.
+As of December 31, 2024, the CEF had one loan on nonaccrual status, which means that the CEF has determined that the future collectability of interest or principal, or both, is in serious doubt.
+This loan is classified as substandard nonperforming as of December 31, 2024, with an unpaid principal balance of \$249,893.
 See Note B to the Financial Statements.